• Skip to main content

 Pick one culture stop that feels light and elegant

 A museum or historic house works brilliantly for this theme, as long as you keep it easy.
-For full Regency grandeur, Apsley House delivers the kind of high-society London that Bridgerton fans dream abou.
+For full Regency grandeur, Apsley House delivers the kind of high-society London that Bridgerton fans dream about.
 If you prefer something more intimate and deliciously theatrical, Sir John Soane’s Museum feels like stepping into a Regency collector’s world, with skylit rooms and clever hidden corners.
 Choose one, wander for an hour, pick a few favourites, and leave before it turns into a marathon, because this is meant to feel like a treat, not a workout.

 Sir John Soane’s Museum